go-rod/wayang/README.md

 ### Actions

 Sometimes, you may have repeatable actions that you want to use multiple times throughout your code.
-Alongside the `do` action, you can have your own simple "macro actions" you u can use around your code to do repeatable actions.
+Alongside the `do` action, you can have your own simple "macro actions" you can use around your code to do repeatable actions.
 Similarly to selectors, you define your custom actions in the root `actions` body.
 Custom actions by themselves do not run, and the order in which they are defined do not matter.
 They are only run when they are called on in the steps tag, or when another action calls it which is running.